Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 7. Change the Floodlight project properties to use JDK 1.8:

-Window -> Preferences -> Java -> Installed JREs -> Add -> Standard VM -> Select folder where JDK 1.8 is installed
+* Window -> Preferences -> Java -> Installed JREs -> Add -> Standard VM -> Select folder where JDK 1.8 is installed

-Right click on Floodlight project -> Java Compiler -> Enable project specific settings -> Compiler compliance level 1.8
+* Right click on Floodlight project -> Java Compiler -> Enable project specific settings -> Compiler compliance level 1.8

-Right click on Floodlight project -> Java Build Path -> Libraries -> JRE System Library -> Edit -> Alternate JRE -> select JRE 1.8 (which you added above)
+* Right click on Floodlight project -> Java Build Path -> Libraries -> JRE System Library -> Edit -> Alternate JRE -> select JRE 1.8 (which you added above)

 8. Select Floodlight run or debug configuration to start Floodlight:

-Run -> Run Configurations -> Java Application -> Floodlight-Default-Conf
+* Run -> Run Configurations -> Java Application -> Floodlight-Default-Conf

-If you run Mininet on the VMs labcourse1..4, you might need to set up port forwarding for ssh if you are not connected to the computer science network (see option `-R` of ssh).
+If you run Mininet on the VMs vslabcourse1..4, you might need to set up port forwarding for ssh if you are not connected to the computer science network (see option `-R` of ssh).

-Further information can be found in the officialFloodlight installation guide: [Floodlight installation guide](https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/pages/1343544/Installation+Guide)
+Further information can be found in the official [Floodlight installation guide](https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/pages/1343544/Installation+Guide).

 See slides provided in this repository in the folder `/sdn` for a short explanation of the Floodlight Java API.
-More information can be found in the Floodlight tutorial: [Floodlight tutorial]()
+More information can be found in the [Floodlight tutorial]().

 # Tasks of the Assignment